CVE-2025-40943

 Remediation

-Proactive Monitoring: Monitor system logs for unauthorized file imports and review endpoint activity for anomalous process execution following trace file handling.
+Proactive Monitoring: Review system logs for unauthorized trace file imports and monitor for unexpected configuration changes or anomalous controller behavior.

 Exploitation status